DazzaJay/FS22-Australian-License-Plates/README.md

 ```<trafficSystem licensePlates="maps/licensePlates/aiLicensePlatesUS.i3d">```

-NOTE: If your trafficSystem.XML is in a different folder to your map.xml then you must put the AI Licence Plates in a subfolder of the folder your trafficSystem.XML is in.
+ℹ️ NOTE: If your trafficSystem.XML is in a different folder to your map.xml then you must put the AI Licence Plates in a subfolder of the folder your trafficSystem.XML is in.

 For example: the Western Australia map does not have a maps folder, and the trafficsystem.xml file is in a different subfolder.